open-ephys/gui-docs/source/Tutorials/Data-Synchronization.rst

 #.
 Start data acquisition by pressing the Play button in the Control Panel.
 The sync monitors turn orange once acquisition starts and then green as each stream becomes synchronized.

 #.
 Wait until all the orange sync monitors turn green.
-This generally happens instantaneously, however, it may take a few seconds to stabilize.
+This generally happens instantaneously, however, in some cases it may take a few seconds to stabilize.

 #.
 Start recording by pressing the Record button in the Control Panel.
 Data streams with green sync control monitors will be written to disk with synchronized timestamps.